VarinR/TC-SST-Empirical-Analysis/README.md

 ## Project Goal

-The primary goal of this research project is to investigate the relationship between higher local sea surface temperatures (SSTs) and the probability and intensity of tropical cyclones, by analyzing SST data, identifying regions with higher than average SSTs, and examining the correlation with tropical cyclone (TC) occurrences to better understand the impact of climate change on these weather events.
+The primary goal of this research project is to investigate the relationship between higher local SSTs and the probability of TCs.
+This will be achieved by analyzing SST data, identifying regions with higher-than-average SSTs, and examining the correlation with tropical cyclone occurrences.
+Additionally, I created a conditional probability model to better understand this relationship.

 ## Notebooks Overview